New shows for Beth Rigby, Sophy Ridge and Trevor Phillips in Sky shake-up

 “Really looking forward to it.
 And…finally… this show isn’t instead of being Sky News Political Editor, it’s in addition to it.
 I will still be covering the big political stories during the week and doing the new interview show on Thursdays.”

-Sky News said The Great Debate with Phillips, the weekly discussion programme, will also be returning from February 7.
+Sky News said The Great Debate with Sir Trevor, the weekly discussion programme, will also be returning from February 7.

 The programme gives the audience the power to question and interrogate decision-makers.

-News anchor and former politician Phillips, 68, will also host weekly series Common Ground, attempting to unite two guests with differing opinions on a topic in the news, from March.
+News anchor and former politician Sir Trevor, 68, will also host weekly series Common Ground, attempting to unite two guests with differing opinions on a topic in the news, from March.

 He currently fronts Sky News’ Sunday morning news programme, having taken over from colleague Ridge in May 2021 as she went on maternity leave.